Computer Bismarck: Development

-Release
+Marketing and release

 After Lyons began programming, Billings started to study the video games market.
 He visited local game stores and attended a San Francisco gaming convention.
-Billings approached Tom Shaw from Avalon Hill—the company produced many war games that Billings played as a child—and one of the founders of Automated Simulations to share market data but aroused no interest.
+Billings approached Tom Shaw from Avalon Hill—the company produced many wargames that Billings played as a child—and one of the founders of Automated Simulations to share market data but aroused no interest.
 The lukewarm responses made Billings believe he would have to publish SSI's games.
 After Computer Bismarck was finished in January 1980, he searched for a graphic designer to handle the game's packaging.

 Billings met Louis Saekow through a string of friends but was hesitant to hire him.
 Inspired by Avalon Hill's games, Billings wanted SSI's games to look professional and include maps, detailed manuals, and excellent box art.
+Since he saw Computer Bismarck as an electronic wargame rather than a video game, Billings felt that wargame enthusiasts would expect presentation similar to board games.
 Two months prior, Saekow had postponed medical school to pursue his dream of becoming a graphic designer.
 To secure the job, Saekow told Billings that he could withhold pay if the work was unsatisfactory.
 In creating the box art, Saekow used a stat camera; his roommate worked for a magazine company and helped him sneak in to use its camera after hours.
 Saekow's cousin then handled printing the packaging.
 Without any storage for the complete products, Billings stored the first 2,000 boxes in his bedroom.

+Strategic Simulations released Computer Bismarck on both the Apple II (left) and TRS-80 (right) home computers.

-In February 1980, he distributed 30,000 flyers to Apple II owners, and displayed the game at the Applefest exposition a month later.
+Through Hawkins, Apple Computer provided SSI a mailing list of Apple users.
+In February 1980, Billings distributed 30,000 flyers to Apple II owners, and displayed the game at the Applefest exposition a month later.
 SSI purchased a full-page advertisement for the Apple II version in the March 1980 issue of BYTE magazine, which mentioned the ability to save a game in progress as well as play against the computer or another person.
 The advertisement also promised future support for the TRS-80 and other computers.
-The game was later re-released as part of the company's "SSI classics" line of popular games at discounted prices.